buildpacks/docs/content/docs/for-app-developers/how-to/build-outputs/specify-launch-process.md

 ```
 <!--+- "{{execute}}"+-->

->As an app developer, you can specify what the default process is, see [specify default launch process][default-process] page for more information.
+>As an app developer, you can specify what the default process is; see the [specify default launch process][default-process] page for more information.

 #### Default process type with additional arguments